Skip to main content

 Earnings Growth (YoY)

-Diamondback Energy Inc achieves a profit margin of 28.70%, meaning it retains $28.70 from every $100 in revenue after all expenses.
-This is an impressive margin, indicating strong pricing power and efficient cost management that allows the company to generate substantial profits.
-The operating margin of 36.60% reveals how efficiently the company runs its core business operations before interest and taxes.
-With ROE at 10.90% and ROA at 5.10%, the company achieves moderate returns on invested capital.
+Diamondback Energy, Inc. achieves a profit margin of 1.96%, meaning it retains $1.96 from every $100 in revenue after all expenses.
+This relatively low margin suggests the company operates in a competitive environment or high-cost industry where profitability is challenging.
+The operating margin of 5.79% reveals how efficiently the company runs its core business operations before interest and taxes.
+With ROE at 0.47% and ROA at -0.12%, the company achieves moderate returns on invested capital.

-Diamondback Energy Inc's revenue grew by 42.00% year-over-year, representing robust expansion that significantly outpaces typical market growth rates.
-This strong top-line performance suggests the company is successfully capturing market share or benefiting from favorable industry trends.
-Earnings increased by 10.00% year-over-year, reflecting the bottom-line impact of business performance.
-These growth metrics should be evaluated against OIL & GAS E&P industry averages for proper context.
+Diamondback Energy, Inc.'s revenue grew by 4.20% year-over-year, showing steady progress in growing the business.
+This positive trajectory indicates the company maintains competitive positioning in its markets.
+Earnings decreased by 98.40% year-over-year, reflecting the bottom-line impact of business performance.
+These growth metrics should be evaluated against Oil & Gas E&P industry averages for proper context.

 Dividend Information